synthcmas/atac-seq-project/README.md

 ---

 ## Unsupervised Analysis `python/nplb/`

+The Non-Parametric Latent Binding (NPLB) module uses a Gibbs sampler-based probabilistic model to perform de novo clustering of cells in the space of motif activity, simultaneously identifying informative motifs for each cluster.
+This allows regulatory heterogeneity to emerge directly from the data.

 Unsupervised analysis scripts are in `python/nplb/`.
 These typically include clustering evaluation and visualizations like confusion matrices.